Earn Credit for 1 Orientation Module toward

 Introducing the Deceased: Lorraine Hedtke

 - Envisioning Connection through Guided Imagery: Courtney Armstrong

 Completion of 4 Book Club Modules with brief subsequent reflective writing satisfies the Orientation to Meaning Reconstruction requirement for Certification in Grief Therapy as Meaning Reconstruction.
 Upon registration, learners will be sent a full rubric with detailed guidelines for this module.

-for the other 3 Book Club Modules scheduled in 2021
+for the remaining Book Club Module scheduled in 2021

 The Zoom meeting link and the module materials will be emailed to all registrants in due course.